-- Regulatory and other measures taken by a State Party that are designed and applied to protect or enhance legitimate public policy objectives such as public morals, public health, safety and the protection of environment shall not be construed as a breach of Article 11. - Preferential treatment granted by State Parties to qualifying investments and investors, in accordance with domestic laws and regulations, in order to achieve national development objectives or address the internal needs of designated disadvantaged persons, groups, or regions shall not be construed as a breach of Article 11. - 3.
-For greater certainty, discriminatory measures taken by a State Party to comply with its international obligations under other international agreements shall not be construed as a breach of Article 11.
+- 1. Regulatory and other measures taken by a State Party that are designed and applied to protect or enhance legitimate public policy objectives such as public morals, public health, climate action, safety and the protection of environment shall not be construed as a breach of Article 12. - Preferential treatment granted by State Parties to qualifying investments and investors, in accordance with domestic laws and regulations, in order to achieve national development objectives or address the internal needs of designated disadvantaged persons, groups, or regions shall not be construed as a breach of Article 12. - 3.
+Each State Party reserves the right to adopt or maintain certain exceptions to the standard of national treatment provided by Article 12 to investments made by investors of another State Party in its territory if those exception fall within one of the sectors or geographical regions that represent strategic importance for the Host State in accordance with its laws and regulations. - 4.
+For greater certainty, discriminatory measures taken by a State Party to comply with its international obligations under other international agreements shall not be construed as a breach of Article 12.

-Most-Favoured-Nation Treatment
+Most-Favoured Nation Treatment

-- Each State Party shall accord to investors of another State Party and their investments treatment no less favourable than it accords, in like circumstances, to investors of any other State Party with respect to the management, conduct, operation, use, expansion and sale or other disposition of investments. - 2.
-In assessing "in like circumstances", an overall examination is required on a case by-case basis, of all the circumstances of an investment, including, among others:
+- 1. Each State Party shall accord to investors of another State Party and their investments treatment no less favourable than it accords, in like circumstances, to investors of any other State Party or third parties with respect to the management, conduct, operation, use, expansion and sale or other disposition of investments. - 2.
+In assessing "in like circumstances", an overall examination is required on a case by-case basis, of all the circumstances of an investment, including, among others: - a. its effects on third persons and the local community; - b. its effects on the local, regional or national environment, the health of the populations, or on the global commons;

-- a. its effects on third persons and the local community; - b. its effects on the local, regional or national environment, the health of the populations, or on the global commons; - c. the sector in which the investor is active; - d. the aim of the measure in question; - e. the regulatory process generally applied in relation to a measure in question; and - f. any other factor directly relating to the investment or investor in relation to the measure in question.
+- c. the sector in which the investor is active; - d. the aim of the measure in question; - e. the regulatory process generally applied in relation to a measure in question; and - f. any other factor directly relating to the investment or investor in relation to the measure in question.